 Need to talk to someone?
 Someone who’ll really listen?
 You’re not alone.

-A recent Sun Life survey found that 60% of Canadians are currently experiencing mental health issues.
+A 2021 Sun Life survey found that 60% of Canadians have a mental health issue.
 Issues like anxiety, stress, depression and addiction are topping the list.
 And over half of those experiencing mental health issues have not gotten the help they need.

 Thankfully, virtual sessions and online portals have made mental healthcare more accessible.
 There are more and more options out there to find the help you may need.

-“It’s not always easy for someone to take that first step and meet with a therapist or counsellor,” says Meredith Henry, the New Brunswick Anglophone Director for the Canadian Counselling and Psychotherapy Association.
+“It’s not always easy for someone to take that first step and meet with a therapist or counsellor,” says Meredith Henry.
+Henry is the New Brunswick Anglophone Director for the Canadian Counselling and Psychotherapy Association.
 “People sometimes have trouble talking to their loved ones about what they’re going through.
 Talking to a complete stranger can seem even more challenging.”

 As a licensed counselling therapist, Henry hopes to normalize mental healthcare.
 Her hope is to make people feel more comfortable talking to a therapist.
 “It’s easier if people know what they’re getting into ahead of time,” she says.